Nemocas/AbstractAlgebra.jl/docs/src/submodule.md

 (2, -1)

 julia> N, f = sub(M, [m, n])
-(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 2 over Integers)
+(Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 2 over integers)

 julia> v = N([ZZ(3), ZZ(4)])
 (3, 4)